Lombiq/DotNest-Knowledge-Base/topics/theming/writing-a-dotnest-theme-from-scratch.md

 The theme package should follow these conventions:

 - Place the favicon into Images/favicon.ico and it will be automatically picked up (optional).
+This works only if you don't override the Layout shape; if you do then you need to add the favicon from Liquid.
 - If you use any, place stylesheets into the Styles and scripts into the Scripts folder (just as usual).
 - Placement.info should be on the same level as the Theme.txt file (optional).